 Which ports are served from Malta Freeport Terminals?

-Presently Malta Freeport Terminals has connections with over 100 Ports worldwide, over 50 of which are in the Mediterranean region.
+Presently Malta Freeport Terminals has connections with over 110 Ports worldwide, 55 of which are in the Mediterranean region.
 Kindly refer to Ports Served for the list of ports calling at Malta Freeport Terminals.

 How can I obtain a list of the Shipping Agents in Malta?

 For the list of shipping agents representing the shipping lines calling at Malta Freeport Terminals, kindly refer to Connectivity Section in the site – Shipping Agents.